Maritime inquiry 1939 - 1945

-The information below is a direct transcript of the original source "Sjøforklaringer fra andre verdenskrig (1940 - 1945)".
+The information below regarding ships in the Nortraship fleet is a direct transcript of the original source "Sjøforklaringer fra andre verdenskrig (1940 - 1945)".
 The informasjon is collected from maritime inquiries held during and right after the war.
 The information may differ from the other quality assured information in Krigsseilerregisteret.

 Kaptein Lorents Tvedt fremsto ...